Tharon-C/brew-site/content/_index.md

 [[blocks]]
 template = "section-summaries"
 [[blocks.sections]]
-content = "Entanglement is abridged with stability and rapture with life" headline = "Arr it works now" image = "/images/colaborate.png"
+content = "Tea should make you feel good physically and spiritually.
+Knowing that it is both ethical and healthy does both.  " headline = "Organic Fair Trade" image = "/images/organic.jpg"
 [[blocks.sections]]
 content = "All is beautiful in the world of flowers" headline = "At least I believe"